kanlac/sync-cache/README.md

 ### How does this project attempt to solve this problem?

 This project, `sync-cache`, proposes a two-tier (L1/L2) architecture.
 The L1 cache is a high-performance, in-process store (like Ristretto) in each service instance, ensuring ultra-fast reads.
 The L2 is a shared invalidation bus (like Redis Streams) that does not store business data; its sole purpose is to broadcast invalidation messages.
 When data is updated on one instance, it notifies the bus, and all other instances receive a message to evict the item from their local L1 cache.
-This design provides low latency while achieving eventual consistency.